 So, without further ado, let’s dive right in!

-Can I qualify for life insurance if I’ve been diagnosed with Wolff-Parkinson-White Pattern (WPW)?
+Can I qualify for life insurance if diagnosed with Wolff-Parkinson-White Pattern (WPW)?

 Yes, individuals who have been diagnosed with Wolff-Parkinson-White Pattern can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+Some may even be able to qualify for some of the best no-medical-exam life insurance companies at a Preferred rate!

 The only problem is…

-That simply knowing that you have been diagnosed with Wolff-Parkinson-White Pattern isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about your life insurance application.
+Simply knowing that you have been diagnosed with Wolff-Parkinson-White Pattern isn’t going to be enough information for a life insurance underwriter to be able to make their decision about your life insurance application.
 This is because, in some cases (particularly when left untreated), suffering from Wolff-Parkinson-White Pattern can cause some to develop some pretty significant complications.

 Why do life insurance companies care if I’ve been diagnosed with Wolff-Parkinson-White Pattern (WPW)?

-What you’re generally going to find is that most top life insurance companies are going to be all that worried about an individual who has been diagnosed with Wolff-Parkinson-White Pattern disease provided that they are properly treating their condition or at the very least making sure that their primary care physician is monitoring their condition on a regular basis.
+What you’re generally going to find is that most top life insurance companies are going to be all that worried about an individual who has been diagnosed with Wolff-Parkinson-White Pattern disease, provided that they are properly treating their condition or at the very least making sure that their primary care physician is monitoring their condition regularly.

 This is mainly because…

-When left “unchecked,” some folks may go on to develop some pretty significant complications, many of which most (if not all) life insurance companies are going to be pretty concerned about.
-This is why we wanted to take a moment and discuss what Wolff-Parkinson-White Pattern is a well as highlight some of the most common symptoms/complications that can occur with this disease.
+When left “unchecked,” some folks may develop some pretty significant complications, many of which most (if not all) life insurance companies will be concerned about.
+This is why we wanted to take a moment to discuss the Wolff-Parkinson-White Pattern and highlight some of the most common symptoms/complications that can occur with this disease.

 Wolff-Parkinson-White Pattern (WPW) Defined: